Xetera/notes/notes/american_gov/chapter5-6.md

 Armed forces desegregated in 1948 by

-> ### <i class="fas fa-book icon"></i> Redlining
+### <Icons-Book/> Redlining
-> Real estate were segregated by race indirectly, forcing colored people to be segregated into their own communities despite being able to afford housing in primarily-white neighborhoods.
+Real estate were segregated by race indirectly, forcing colored people to be segregated into their own communities despite being able to afford housing in primarily-white neighborhoods.

 ### Integration Period